PaulNavon/Saboteur/README.md

 ![WhoWasWho](images/README/Who.png)

-At the end of all the rounds, you will get the ranking and the winner !!
+At the end of all the rounds, you will get the ranking and the winner!

 ![Ranking](images/README/Rank.png)